ivanloginov/object_detection/README.md

-## Continuous object detection with Raspberry Pi 4 and 8MP camera
+## Continuous object detection with Raspberry Pi 4 and a web camera

-Making use of TensorFlow Lite library to detect objects with Raspberry 8MP camera.
+Making use of TensorFlow Lite library.

 #### Plan:
 1. Detect objects with custom dataset